 Assessing Manufactured Homes

-Almost all manufactured homes in Napa County are located in specially designed parks, where a space is rented from the park owner, who owns the land and the park’s streets, clubhouse and other amenities.
-County Assessors have assessment responsibility for manufactured homes placed in parks after 1980; those homes receive a Proposition 13 base-year value and supplemental assessments.
+Almost all manufactured homes in Napa County are located in specially designed parks where a space is rented from the park owner who owns the land and the park’s streets, clubhouse and other amenities.
+County Assessors have assessment responsibility for manufactured homes placed in parks after 1980.
+These homes receive a Proposition 13 base year value and supplemental assessments but those values are not based on the purchase price of the home.
 Owners of these manufactured homes receive a property tax bill from the County Tax Collector, payable in two installments.